jlebrijo/open-dock/README.md

 google_key_location: "path_to_your_p12_file"
 ```

-You can see how to create  at https://developers.google.com/accounts/docs/OAuth2ServiceAccount#creatinganaccount

 ## Configure HOST

 With these files you can configure your instances/servers/droplets/ships on every provider you have configured in the last point.